NSLS-II-BMM/BeamlineManual/_sources/xafs.rst.txt

 Every time you edit the macro file, you **must** reload it into the running BlueSky session.

+The name of the macro file is not proscribed.
+If it would be convenient to have, say, ``macroFe.py`` and ``macroPt.py``, that's fine.
+Just be sure to explicitly ``%run -i`` the file using the correct name.

 XAFS data file
 --------------